haxzie/instagram-live-streamer/README.md

 ## Disclaimer

-This app or the creator is not associated or affliated to Instagram.
+This app or the creator is not associated or affiliated to Instagram.
 This is an unofficial application and stands no liability or warranty of usage.
 Use at your own risk.